Keisei-Sai/manifold-optimization/README.md

 This project investigates how geometric constraints influence optimization behavior by comparing optimization methods in both Euclidean space and manifold settings.

 Starting from classical optimization examples (Rosenbrock function), the project extends intuition toward optimization on constrained spaces such as the unit sphere.

+## Why This Matters

+Optimization under constraints appears in many applications such as machine learning, signal processing, and scientific computing.
+This project provides an intuitive numerical perspective on how geometry influences algorithmic behavior.

 ## Visualization